gvwilson/sensibleadventures/cloudherd/new.md

 to a thin fuzz.
 Two yellow ribbons, exactly the same color as the feathers in his helmet, ringed his left sleeve.

+It took him a moment to undo the ties that held his mask in place.
-He smiled at the villagers and opened his mouth to speak, but Aft spoke again before he could get a word out.
+Once it was off, he smiled at the villagers and opened his mouth to speak, but Aft spoke again before he could get a word out.
 "You lot loyalists?"  the cloudherd asked loudly.

 "Give the man a chance to speak!"
 Grappa Gas said just as loudly, rapping his cane against his wooden leg.
 He and his son glared at